Skip to main content

 Technology readiness level (TRL)

-Proof of concept (POC) phase: a small exercise to test a discrete design idea or assumption.
+Proof of concept (POC) phase: a small exercise to test a discrete design idea or assumption (see Figures 22-24).

 The primary objective in the POC phase is to prove if a solution could be viable, e.g., determining if a piece of paper can fly by folding it into an airplane shape and throwing it.
-In a geothermal project, this phase would include desk-based studies of the geology and non-geology, geoscience surveys at the earth’s surface, and the first wellbores to test if a geothermal resource and reservoir exists (e.g., Hanson, 2019a).
+In a geothermal project, this phase would include desk-based feasibility studies and surveys related to the geological, geophysical, environmental and non-technical of the sub-surface and surface of the proposed test site, as well as the first wellbores to test if a geothermal resource and reservoir exists (e.g., Hanson, 2019a).

-Prototype phase: a simulation of the full system, or a relevant part of it, to determine how parts of the system would behave at larger scales of operation.
+Prototype phase: a simulation of the full system, or a relevant part of it, to determine how parts of the system would behave at larger scales of operation (see Figures 22-24).

 In a geothermal project, this phase could be field development and a limited-scale power plant (e.g. Hanson, 2019b).
-An example is Utah FORGE: an underground geothermal field laboratory with two geothermal wells (and four seismic monitoring wells) to develop, test, and accelerate engineered geothermal system technologies (Utah FORGE, online).
-Another example is the Derek Riddell Eavor-Lite™ Demonstration Facility by Eavor, a geothermal research and development company (Eavor, online).
+An example is Utah FORGE: an underground geothermal field laboratory with two geothermal wells (and four seismic monitoring wells) to develop, test, and accelerate engineered geothermal system technologies (FORGE, 2023).
+Another example is the Derek Riddell Eavor-Lite™ Demonstration Facility by Eavor, a geothermal research and development company (Eavor, 2023).

-Pilot phase: when the system’s product is available for a subset of the market/stakeholders to test.
+Pilot phase: when the system’s product is available for a subset of the market/stakeholders to test (see Figures 22-24).

-Demonstration scale: a limited-scale project that is run to demonstrate whether (a) the technology can run successfully at full-scale, (b) data can be generated to verify the company’s modeling of technical performance in a variety of real-world applications, (c) the project can extract required thermal energy, (d) any unproductive hydrothermal wells can be retrofitted to become productive, (e) pilot-phase models of the commercial-scale system have valid technical and economic assumptions, and so on.
-Modified from Geothermal Canada, online.
+Demonstration scale: a limited-scale project that is conducted to demonstrate whether (a) the technology can run successfully at full-scale, (b) data can be generated to verify the company’s modeling of technical performance in a variety of real-world applications, (c) the project can extract required thermal energy, (d) any unproductive hydrothermal wells can be retrofitted to become productive, (e) pilot-phase models of the commercial-scale system have valid technical and economic assumptions, and so on (see Figures 22-24) (modified after GreenFire, 2020).

-Commercial scale: a geothermal project that is generating sufficient heat/power for its customer and sufficient monetary revenue for its investors.
+Commercial scale: a geothermal project that is generating sufficient heat/power for its customer and sufficient monetary revenue for its investors (see Figures 22-24).

 An example is the enhanced geothermal system at Soultz-sous-Forêts (France).
 It has been generating commercial electricity since 2016, when reservoir stimulations and fluid injection were performed down to 5000 meters to increase the permeability and the fracture connectivity between the hot, dry crystalline rock, geothermal reservoir, and geothermal wells (e.g., Baujard et al., 2021).

-First of a kind: the first successful demonstration of a commercial-scale geothermal power plant, innovation or technology.
+First-of-a-kind: the first successful demonstration of a commercial-scale geothermal power plant, innovation or technology (see Figure 25).

-Next of a kind: new geothermal power plants, innovations, or technologies that stem from the first of a kind.
-They seek to generate better innovations, new plant designs, increases in scale, and lower costs.
+Next-of-a-kind: new geothermal power plants, innovations, or technologies that stem from the first-of-a-kind.
+They seek to generate better innovations, new plant designs, increases in scale, and lower costs (see Figure 25).

-Nth of a kind (NOAK): power plants, innovations, or technologies that have been fully designed and optimized.
-Continued cost declines are unlikely at this phase.
+Nth-of-a-kind (NOAK): power plants, innovations, or technologies that have been fully designed and optimized.
+Continued cost declines are unlikely at this phase (see Figure 25).

-Levelized cost of electricity or energy (LCOE): a reporting standard to assess and compare the cost of electricity between energy sources (modified after Lazard, 2019 and EIA, 2020).
+Levelized cost of electricity or energy (LCOE): a reporting standard to assess and compare the cost of electricity between energy sources (modified after Lazard, 2019; EIA, 2020).

 References